Designing Your Home to Suit Your Mood

 Since most people nowadays need a respite from their busy lives in busy metros, feeling a deep sense of calm and peace in your own home is the least we expect.

 Let's take a look at a few things you can do to help make that a daily reality -

-- Change the colour – People have been discovering that colour plays a big role in how space affects our mood and reaction.
+- Change the color – People have been discovering that color plays a big role in how space affects our mood and reaction.
 Not only will you find theories about it in the Eastern philosophies of Vastu Shastra and Feng Shui, but also in science.
-Therefore, it will help to accessorize your home with colours that give you happiness.
-Whether you want a cheery shade of yellow, a calming pale blue, orange to invigorate or more, pick your colours wisely since you will be seeing a lot of it!
+Therefore, it will help to accessorize your home with colors that give you happiness.
+Whether you want a cheery shade of yellow, a calming pale blue, orange to invigorate, or more, pick your colors wisely since you will be seeing a lot of them!

 - Redecorating – Redecorating your room can greatly impact your mood in it.
 Sometimes even rearranging the furniture to a more convenient or aesthetically pleasing arrangement to your eye can help.
-Don't just fill it with artefacts, paintings or whatever because your interior designer told you too.
-Fill the space with pieces that are evocative of happy, fun memories, have beauty and has splashes of your personality.
-Whether it is a cosy throw on your sofa that gives you colour and warmth, fresh cut flowers that fill the room with their scent or a beautiful vase that reminds you of a recent holiday, make your home and its rooms remind you of things you enjoy!
+Don't just fill it with artifacts, paintings, or whatever because your interior designer told you to.
+Fill the space with pieces that are evocative of happy, fun memories, have beauty, and have splashes of your personality.
+Whether it is a cozy throw on your sofa that gives you color and warmth, fresh cut flowers that fill the room with their scent, or a beautiful vase that reminds you of a recent holiday, make your home and its rooms remind you of things you enjoy!

 These are just a few things you can do to foster a calm, pleasing environment in your apartment and house.
 You can look for loads of tips for mood lighting and aroma and color therapy as well!

 - Garden / Landscaping / Patio — 260